KentaroKandle/KC1-d32/nueDocs/readme.txt

 More details later, and gameplay would be streamlined as well.

 Next major step is to log the games so that they can be replayed / viewed as records.

+To Run the Program:

+DOSBOX with CWSDPMI is what I use, you might have luck under similar configurations.

+CWSDPMI is needed to run 32-bit DPMI code under DOS.

+To Build:

+I used the latest build of DJGPP, under DOSBOX.

+However, my config was tweaked and DJGPP comes in many parts, so, each setup is different.

+I also used latest DOS-compatible build of Allegro.

+Rather than port it, I'll just hire a team
+(time is money, cash is distraction from wealth actual) to help me remake it in Python/Pygame.